cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 `push` and `pop` instructions are ignored by the above algorithm. `push`/`pop` instructions of any eliminated variables are removed by the stack usage optimization down the line.

+## Expression optimization

+This optimization looks for sequences of mathematical operations that can be performed more efficiently.
+Currently, the following optimizations are available:

+* `floor` function called on a multiplication by a constant or a division.
+Combines the two operations into one integer division (`idiv`) operation.
+In case of multiplication, the constant operand is inverted to become the for the divisor in the `idiv` operation.

 ## Case expression optimization